margaretschaub/bioinfo/research_proposal.md

 Key themes from the interviews include the need for standardizing techniques, adding metadata to ensure data comprehensiveness, and centralizing data to increase efficiency.
 The dissertation underscores the significance of data homogenization as a major challenge faced by bioinformatics specialists.
 Moreover, it emphasizes the importance of metadata in enhancing the utility of submitted data and the establishment of a centralized bioinformatics database.

-2. Statistical Challenges in Omics Data Integration:

-Statistical challenges focus on the complexities arising during the merging and analysis of omics data from different sources.
+**Statistical challenges**  focus on the complexities arising during the merging and analysis of omics data from different sources.
 These challenges demand advanced methodologies to account for batch effects, variability, and other statistical nuances.
 Examples include:

-**Batch Effects**: Technical variations introduced during data generation, known as batch effects, can confound integrated results.
+- Batch Effects: Technical variations introduced during data generation, known as batch effects, can confound integrated results.
-**Data Imputation**: Addressing missing data involves imputation methods, such as mean imputation or k-nearest neighbor imputation, to estimate values based on available data.
+- Data Imputation: Addressing missing data involves imputation methods, such as mean imputation or k-nearest neighbor imputation, to estimate values based on available data.
 Care is taken to avoid introducing bias.
-**Dimensionality Reduction**: The increase in variables due to multiple platforms or large-scale datasets requires dimensionality reduction techniques, including feature extraction or selection, to enhance the interpretability and efficiency of downstream analyses.
+- Dimensionality Reduction: The increase in variables due to multiple platforms or large-scale datasets requires dimensionality reduction techniques, including feature extraction or selection, to enhance the interpretability and efficiency of downstream analyses.
-**Scalability Concerns**: The sheer size and complexity of multi-omics datasets can pose challenges for traditional machine learning methods, necessitating scalable approaches for efficient analysis.
+- Scalability Concerns: The sheer size and complexity of multi-omics datasets can pose challenges for traditional machine learning methods, necessitating scalable approaches for efficient analysis.
-**Heterogeneous Data Integration**: Datasets with varying numbers of variables, mismatched scaling, and different generation platforms require sophisticated statistical models, such as decision trees, regression models, or neural networks, to handle the heterogeneity effectively.
+- Heterogeneous Data Integration: Datasets with varying numbers of variables, mismatched scaling, and different generation platforms require sophisticated statistical models, such as decision trees, regression models, or neural networks, to handle the heterogeneity effectively.

 ## Integration of Microarray and RNA-seq Data: